-If one of the values is -n with n > 1, the zscale filter will also use a value that maintains the aspect ratio of the input image, calculated from the other specified dimension.
+If one and only one of the values is -n with $n \ge 1$ , the zscale filter will use a value that maintains the aspect ratio of the input image, calculated from the other specified dimension.
 After that it will, however, make sure that the calculated dimension is divisible by n and adjust the value if necessary.